 Description of existing environmental and potential impacts Is the proposal likely to impact on local business?
 Yes □ No ⊠ Is the proposal likely to require any property acquisition?
-Yes ⊠ No □ The proposed works would not require any property acquisition, however, access may be required to a number of private lots to undertake the works.
+Yes ⊠ No □ The proposed works would not require any property acquisition; however, access may be required to a number of private lots to undertake the works.
 Access agreements must be sought by all property owners.
 Is the proposal likely to alter any access for properties (either temporarily or permanently)?
 Yes ⊠ No □ Temporary access restrictions may apply where access culverts are removed and replaced with pipeline infrastructure within the same day.
 MI customer engagement will negotiate timing with affected customers.
 Is the proposal likely to alter any on-street parking arrangements (either temporarily or permanently)?
-Yes ⊠ No □ Temporary alterations to on street parking may apply to along Curtin Road as part of the construction works at EA12 due to underboring at the intersection of Curtin Road and Corbie Hill Road.
+Yes ⊠ No □ Temporary alterations to on street parking may apply to along Toorak Road as part of the construction works at EA9 due to underboring on the southern section of Toorak Road.
 Is the proposal likely to change pedestrian movements or pedestrian access (either temporarily or permanently)?
-Yes ⊠ No □ As outlined in Section 3.9, there may be some temporary traffic, including pedestrian traffic) disruptions on Curtin Road and Corbie Hill Road when construction works are required within the road corridor.
+Yes ⊠ No □ As outlined in Section 3.9, there may be some temporary traffic, including pedestrian traffic) disruptions on Toorak Road when construction works are required within the road corridor.
 There would be no permanent impacts on pedestrian movements.
 Is the proposal likely to impact on any items or places of social value to the community (either temporarily or permanently)?
 Yes □ No ⊠ Is the proposal likely to reduce or change visibility of any businesses, farms, tourist attractions or the like (either temporarily or permanently)?
-Yes □ No 🗵 No permanent changes to landscape would arise from the proposed works Is the proposal likely to impact trees planted by a community group, Landcare group or by council or a tree that is a memorial or part of a memorial group Yes □ No ⊠
+Yes □ No ⊠ No permanent changes to landscape would arise from the proposed works.
+Is the proposal likely to impact trees planted by a community group, Landcare group or by council or a tree that is a memorial or part of a memorial group Yes □ No ⊠